alx-tools/Hack-The-Virtual-Memory/03. malloc, the heap and the program break/README.md

 )       = 16
 write(1, "0x1314c40\n", 100x1314c40
 )             = 10
-fstat(0, {st_mode=S_IFCHR|0620, st_rdev=makedev(136, 9), ...}) = 0
-mmap(NULL, 4096, PROT_READ|PROT_WRITE, MAP_PRIVATE|MAP_ANONYMOUS, -1, 0) = 0x7f4a3f8a7000
+...
 read(0,
 ```

 -> `malloc` is NOT calling `brk` each time we call it.

-The firt time, it increases the program break to actually allocate new memory on the heap, but then, it uses this same block of memory to give our program "new" memory chunks.
-Those chunks of "new" memory are part of the memory previously allocated using `brk`.
-This way, `malloc` doesn't have to use syscalls (`brk`) everytime we call it, and thus it makes `malloc` - and our programs using `malloc` - faster.
+The first time, `malloc` creates a new space (the heap) for the program (by increasing the program break location).
+The following times, `malloc` uses the same space to give our program "new" chunks of memory.
+Those "new" chunks of memory are part of the memory previously allocated using `brk`.
+This way, `malloc` doesn't have to use syscalls (`brk`) every time we call it, and thus it makes `malloc` - and our programs using `malloc` - faster.
 It also allows `malloc` and `free` to optimize the usage of the memory.

-Quick double check that we have only one heap, allocated by the first call to `brk`:
+Let's double check that we have only one heap, allocated by the first call to `brk`:

 ```
 julien@holberton:/proc/4014$ ps aux | grep \ \./4$